This is a painting done in High School around 1950-1951

 SEE HER PAGE CLICK BELOW

-My sons and I wish to thank everyone for their prayers during the past four years since the death of my beloved wife, Susan Constance Healey Carmiencke.
+I wish to thank everyone for their prayers during the past five years since the death of my beloved wife, Susan Constance Healey Carmiencke.

 "Patches," Has kept me company since September 2010.
 He has a friendly and loving personality!
 He likes to snuggle my beard.